palantir/foundry-platform-python/docs/v2/Admin/GroupProviderInfo.md

 # PrincipalId
 group_id = None
-# ProviderId | The ID of the Group in the external authentication provider.
+# str | The ID of the Group in the external authentication provider.
 This value is determined by the authentication provider.
 At most one Group can have a given provider ID in a given Realm.
 provider_id = "2838c8f3-d76a-4e99-acf1-1dee537e4c48"
 # Optional[PreviewMode] | Enables the use of preview functionality.
 preview = None